kaka-zuumi/PIPFI_trainingAndTestingKit/README.md

 ## Getting Started

-See https://doi.org/10.1063/5.0010104 for information on how PIP/FI neural networks can be used to model potential energy surfaces.
+See https://doi.org/10.1063/5.0010104 for information on how PIP/FI neural networks can be used to model potential energy surfaces (PESs).
 The following repositories have fortran code that may be used as *input* for the training and testing: https://github.com/kjshao/FI, https://github.com/Chenrongjun/FI.
 Two examples are given here: BrClH2 (molecular formula ABC2) and BrCH5 (ABC5).

 ### Prerequisites